 Port St. Lucie Lawyers Assisting Car Accident Victims

 Often, the idea of sustaining a hip fracture is associated with an elderly person falling.
 However, hip fractures are common injuries that may occur as a result of a car accident to victims of all ages.
 Depending on the severity and type of fracture, these injuries may require extensive physical therapy, rest, and even surgery.
 The treatment to recover from a hip injury may be expensive, and insurance limits do not always account for these costs.
 When a negligent individual has caused an accident and the related injuries, they should bear the burden of these expenses.
 The Port St. Lucie car accident lawyers at Donaldson & Weston help victims in pursuing the proper claims against responsible parties.
-Our attorneys and staff work hard to ensure that our clients aggressively pursue the compensation that they are entitled to receive following a crash.
+Our car accident attorneys and staff work hard to ensure that our clients aggressively pursue the compensation that they are entitled to receive following a crash.
 If you have sustained a hip fracture as a result of a serious motor vehicle collision, our attorneys can help you determine your next legal steps.
-Contact our office today to discuss your options and see how we can help.
+Contact our a personal injury attorney at Donaldson & Weston today to discuss your options and see how we can help.

 Types and Symptoms of Hip Fractures